Ink dragon next to a ringed planet

 community guidelines

 Central Florida Inklings is a science fiction and fantasy writing group welcoming writers at every stage in their writing journey.
 We encourage diversity and development—in our writing, careers, and ourselves.While our writers all share an interest in science fiction and fantasy, we write everything from nonfiction to poetry to interactive narratives.
 We seek out and write about characters expressing experiences familiar and unfamiliar, celebrating diversity and sensitivity in representation of race, economic status, sexuality, gender, and disability throughout all genres.We bring our other talents to the group as well, including graphic art and design, collage, soap-making, knitwork, and sewing.
-(Also, it’s not a requirement, but most of us own cats for some reason.)Most of our writers have the goal of traditional publication (and some have achieved that in anthologies, literary magazines, and websites), but we are also interested in self-publishing.
+(Also, it’s not a requirement, but most of us own cats.)Most of our writers have the goal of traditional publication (and some have achieved that in anthologies, literary magazines, and websites), but we are also interested in self-publishing.
 Whether our writers have degrees in creative writing or not, we are all interested in furthering and developing our writing craft and knowledge of the publishing industry.
 We host guest speakers and workshops, as well as share and discuss publishing news, articles, and opportunities..

-Central Florida Inklings is currently closed to full-time members, but you’re welcome to join us for our public workshops!
-Staying in contact with the group means you’ll be the first to know when there’s an open seat.As an official Inkling, you’ll be invited to join our weekly writing sessions (in-person and online through Discord).
+As an official Inkling, you’ll be invited to join our weekly writing sessions (in-person and online through Discord).
 These sessions provide a structured time dedicated to working on your projects and developing your writing life.
 While open chat is invited, we ask all writers to be respectful and considerate, acknowledging that our meeting times are Writing Time and excessive cross-chat can be distracting.Belligerent behavior, hate speech, confrontational debate, and other forms of disrespect are not tolerated in this group.